ipfs/ipfs-docs/docs/project/roadmap.md

   - [x] js-ipfs http api: streaming
   - [x] js-ipfs http api: multipart

-### IPFS directly on the Browsers
+## IPFS directly in browsers

-As a protocol for the web, the ultimate goal of IPFS is to run directly in the browsers.
+As a protocol for the web, the ultimate goal of IPFS is to run directly in browsers.
 We are achieving this through a four-step plan:

 - (1) Implement IPFS in any language, and use a js-ipfs-api library to delegate commands to an IPFS API (e.g. go-ipfs running on localhost).
 This already works today, and many applications already exist leveraging IPFS in the browser this way.
 - (2) Implement IPFS in javascript, and use js-ipfs directly in the browser tab.
 This is in progress today.
 - (3) Build browser extensions that use IPFS to serve IPFS URIs and expose ipfs to the browser tab.
 This can be done using go-ipfs (API on localhost) or ideally a bundled js-ipfs.
 This is in progress today.
 The firefox extension already has 400+ daily users.
 - (4) Finally, submit patches to the major browsers adding IPFS support.

 We have finished step (1).
 We are currently working on steps (2) and (3).
-Step (4) is likely a 2017 endeavor.

 - [x] IPFS API used in a browser tab
   - [x] go-ipfs implementation
   - [x] js-ipfs-api client library
   - [x] use background go-ipfs node (localhost or elsewhere)
-- [x] IPFS protocol running in a browser tab, in js
+- [x] IPFS protocol running in a browser tab, in JS
   - [x] js-libp2p implementation
   - [x] js-ipfs implementation
   - [x] libp2p.js browser library